alexchandler100/MAT_180/midi-synthesis/README.md

 to the length of `CAPACITY`.
 You can specify what genre it should generate, and even give an incomplete .mid file for it to finish (as long as it is within `CAPACITY`).

+## Results
+Our model consists of three neural networks, each one responsible for fitting pitch, velocity and time deltas respectively.

+Our neural network for pitch is 79% accurate on its training set with `CAPACITY = 256` and `removeZeroVelocities = False`, but in validation and test it is consistently 40%.
+We have provided the architecture, weights, biases and activations for this model in the "Pitch NN" folder, and can be loaded in the notebook with the `load("Pitch NN")` method.

+The other neural networks for fitting velocities and time deltas were less successful;
+accuracies on validation sets were less than 10% for both after days of tweaking parameters and selecting architectures, and this represents a need for further study and refinement on the compatibility of MIDI data to be used in feedforward neural networks.

+Notwithstanding the latter two results, we can proceed with generating melodic lines alone with the generation algorithm.
+Output

 ## Methods
 This section documents all of the custom methods we defined in the project.
 Many of these will be highly useful for preprocessing.